SumoSumir/kata-na/ADR/ADR_03_Vehicle_Telemetry.md

 **Privacy and Compliance**

-- **Data minimization:** Only collect and transmit necessary data; raw images ephemeral by default
+- **Data minimization:** Only collect and transmit necessary data (stream at regular intervals for time sensitive data); raw images ephemeral by default
 - **Consent management:** Users explicitly opt-in to image uploads and data sharing for model training
 - **Regional compliance:** Separate data retention policies per jurisdiction (GDPR, DPDP Act, etc.)
 - **Encryption:** End-to-end encryption for all telemetry data in transit and at rest